NiccoloSalvini/feature_hashing/README.md

 in any regular classroom exercises are dropped.

-This is a very interesting dataset, it regards the bidding advestisement market.
+This is a very interesting dataset, it regards the bidding advestisement market **RTB** (Real Time Bidding).
 In case you don’t know large comporates as well as medium try to place their own advertisement on poluar platforms.
 Due to the increasing number of companies that want to exploit the benefits of online advertisement and also to the lack of widely extended and performing channel on the web, companies are *bidding* prices to grab their space.
 This market is really huge and capitalized.
 (Zhang et al. 2014b)

 > Emerged in 2009 \[?\], Real-Time Bidding (RTB) has become an important
 > new paradigm in display advertising.
 For example, eMarketer estimates